 - Setting the vision, strategic direction and priorities of the LEP overall

-- Ensuring the development and maintenance of the Strategic Economic Plan and for determining its key funding priorities
+- Ensuring the development and maintenance of the Economic Recovery and Renewal Strategy and for determining its key funding priorities

 - Ensuring that that adequate capacity and expertise is maintained to deliver against 2.